knpuniversity/contributing/knpu/bug-reproducer.md

 I want to report it!

-To make the *best* possible bug report, we should create a "reproducer": a Symfony project that reproduces the bug with as *little* code as possible.
-I don't have the error I saw in front of me now, but it was pretty simple: I create a form class, tried to use it in my controller, then.
-I got a *very* strange container cache bug.
+To make the *best* possible bug report, we should create a "reproducer": a Symfony project that shows the bug with as *little* code as possible.
+I don't have the error I saw in front of me now, but it was pretty simple: I created a form class, tried to use it in my controller, then boom!
+I got a *very* strange container cache error.

 ## Creating the Reproducer Project